hopelesscaffeineaddict/60secondstofinish/writeup.md

 3. Content mutations
     - Changing the contents of a node to be a random choice of special string inputs

+**JPEG Mutation Strategies**
+1. SOI (Start of Image) Mutations
+   * Modify the `FF D8` signature to break initial JPEG parsing
+   * Relocate the SOI marker to a different offset in the file
+2. **APP0 (JFIF) Mutations
+   * Corrupt segment length to trigger size misinterpretation
+   * Modify identifier, version, or density fields with boundary or random values
+3. DQT (Quantization Table) Mutations
+   * Change declared segment length to mismatch the encoded data size
+   * Modify precision or quantization entries to disrupt decoder assumptions
+4. SOF (Start of Frame) Mutations
+   * Overwrite height, width, or length fields with extreme integers
+   * Modify component counts (e.g., 3 → `FF`) to trigger excessive allocation or read overflow
+5. DHT (Huffman Table) Mutations
+   * Corrupt segment length, class identifiers, symbol lengths, or value fields
+   * Introduce malformed Huffman metadata to break decoding logic
+6. EOI (End of Image) Mutations
+   * Move the `FF D9` marker earlier to force early termination
+   * Remove or corrupt EOI to cause out‑of‑bounds or unterminated parsing

 **ELF Mutation Strategies**
 1. Header mutations
     - Modify e_phoff, e_phnum, e_ehsize, phentsize, shentsize